sarah-cic-uk/Code-the-Future/week-1/Meet_the_tutors.md

 ### Dana

 Joined IBM as an Associate Technical Specialist last October .
 Passionate about DevOps, VR, AR and medicine.
 Grounded human , hoping that “beam me up Scotty” will happen during my lifetime :smile:.
 Working background prior to IBM was in healthcare setting, currently happy with 1 and 0.
-HERE!!

 ### Henry